 Once again, layers are the name of the game.
 A general tip for riding in the bitter cold is that you want to start out your ride feeling slightly chilly, as your body will warm up when you start pedaling, and that heat will remain in your jacket and pants that are insulating you.
 You want to avoid sweating not only for the sake of simply not sweating, but sweating in the cold can actually make you more cold as it chills your skin.

 Typically, when I’m riding in colder temps – basically anything below the 40s Fahrenheit – I’ll wear whatever my base layer is, be it a jersey or a normal shirt, and then a heavier jacket that zips.
 When temps are extremely cold, such as well below the freezing point, I may even add an additional layer under the jacket.
 To go along with the jacket I’ll wear gloves – lighter gloves for the upper end of the temperature range and heavier lobster-finger gloves for the coldest days I face.
-Lobster gloves like these ones are wonderful because you keep most of the dexterity of regular gloves but your fingers stay significantly warmer because they essentially share warmth with each other.
-(Check out prices for lobster gloves over at Amazon)
+Lobster gloves like the Gore ones I use are wonderful because you keep most of the dexterity of regular gloves but your fingers stay significantly warmer because they essentially share warmth with each other.
+(Check for the current price over at Amazon)

 For the legs, I will once again dress in at least two layers.
 Since I prefer to commute in cycling clothes I’ll wear some tights over my cycling shorts, and in temps that drop well below freezing I may even add a second set of tights over that.
 If you’re wearing regular clothes then you may find that some winter tights underneath your pants can help keep you warmer for your commute.
 Wool socks will also prove to be an excellent investment for the cold; you can pick up lightweight ones at bike shops and stores like REI, and heavier weight ones at stores like Cabella’s or Bass Pro Shops.
 Wool socks are much more expensive than cotton socks that most people wear daily, but for the cold weather, they are well worth the money.